CATSsdu/CATSLab/content/authors/jl/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ''

-# Highlight the author in author lists? (true/false)
 highlight_name: false
-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.

 user_groups:
   - Principal Investigator
 ---